Going traveling soon? Here's how credit card travel insurance stacks up against standalone travel policies, and which one you should get.

 - Any pre-existing medical conditions you have

-After taking all of this into account, your insurer will slap you with a premium you have to pay.
-This can vary a lot – an older person might pay more than a younger person for the same trip, while someone travelling to a country with high rates of crime and theft is likely to pay more than someone travelling to a safer country.
+After all this, the premiums charged by the insurer can vary a lot.
+An older person might pay more than a younger person for the same trip, while someone travelling to a country with high rates of crime and theft is likely to pay more than someone travelling to a safer country.

 How credit card travel insurance is activated